COVID-19, Ireland and UCD

 Starting my Studies at UCD in 2022

-In accordance with the Irish Government’s plan for a safe return to on-campus activity for universities in September 2021, we have commenced a safe return to on-campus teaching, learning and assessment.
-We also provide our students with a holistic campus experience that includes safe participation in extracurricular activities, society events and sports.
-The University complies with public health requirements and will make necessary adjustments if Government advice changes.
+In accordance with the Irish Government’s plan for a safe return to on-campus activity for universities in September 2022, we have commenced a safe return to on-campus teaching, learning and assessment last year.
+We also provided our students with a holistic campus experience that included safe participation in extracurricular activities, society events and sports.
+The University complies with public health requirements and will continue to make necessary adjustments if Government advice changes.
 The following activities and facilities operate on-campus in line with national public health advice and guidance:

 - Laboratory teaching